How to Read A Pay Stub – Information, Earnings & Deductions

 Be sure to check that the information on your last pay stub of the year matches the information on your W-2 form, which details your wages and taxes paid for the year.

-Pay Stub Deduction Codes Explained
+Pay Stub Deduction Codes – What Do They Mean?

 Below, you will find some of the most common deduction codes that appear on your pay stub.
 Common pay stub deduction codes include the self-explanatory 401K for retirement savings contributions and 401K ER, which refers to an employer’s contribution if the employee receives a company match.
 However, this is by no means an exhaustive list.

 Many companies list codes on their paycheck specific to how they do business or the benefits they offer to employees.
 For example, some businesses may list health insurance as HS while others may call it HI.
-Unions, savings funds, pensions, organisations and companies all have their own codes too, any of which could appear on your paycheck, depending on your circumstances.
+Unions, savings funds, pensions, organizations and companies all have their own codes too, any of which could appear on your paycheck, depending on your circumstances.

 |Gross Pay||This is the amount of money earned during the pay period|